SebastienFRA/LVASI/README.md

 - Feel free to contact me if there are any problems downloading or installing.
 I will try to solve the problem as quickly as possible.

+- LVASI works thanks to a PowerShell script that I make executable thanks to WIN-PS2EXE available on Github [here](https://github.com/MScholtes/Win-PS2EXE).

 --------------------------------
 CREDITS
 --------------------------------